-Motivational fit is defined as the extent to which an applicant's expectations of what s/he will get out of a job match up with what the job provides.
-Why is s/he interested in this job?
+Motivational fit is defined as the extent to which an applicant's expectations of what they will get out of a job match up with what the job provides.
+Why are they interested in this job?
 Will the job meet those needs?
 Will the job be satisfying and engaging?
 Motivational fit is considered one of the strongest indicators for predicting success in both job performance and longevity.
 Consider making motivational fit an established criteria for every position.
 Refer to the Sample Competencies with Example Questions for more information.